steveseguin/social_stream/README.md

 There is an upcoming standalone version of Social Stream, which installs as an app, rather than as a browser extension.

-To try out the preview test version of the app, you can download it here:
+To try out the preview test version of the app, you can download it below, but keep in mind that the bugs are still being worked out:

 [https://github.com/steveseguin/social_stream/releases/](https://github.com/steveseguin/social_stream/releases)

-(As of Oct 22nd 2023, it's available for Windows x64 only, but Mac will be supported eventually.
-Maybe Linux at some point, too.)
+Mac and PC are supported currently, with Linux support coming later on.

+Please note:  If using the same session ID in both the browser extension and the standalone version, you will only be able to use one at a time.

 ### To use the extension